 Lenovo K10 Note has been announced and launched in a short period of time.
-They announced the phone on the 5th and launched it in the market on the September 16th, 2019.
-Wow that was first!
-They didn’t even waited for at least 15 days to create the hype.
+They announced the phone on the 5th and launched it in the market on September 16th, 2019.
+Wow, that was first!
+They didn’t even wait for at least 15 days to create the hype.
 Maybe they were too confident that their phone will be rocking the market.
 Who knows!
 All we want to know what their phone is really made of.
 And is the phone worth your money?

-Before making an impression on the phone we will be considering some viable aspects which will enhance our understanding about the phone’s capability.
+Before making an impression on the phone, we will be considering some viable aspects which will enhance our understanding of the phone’s capability.
 The aspects are:

 - Sensors and Other Features

 So without wasting any time, let us move into the review real quick.

 Well, what we have here?
 The All-new Lenovo K10 Note.
 The box is a good looking one, indeed.
 When we open it, we see our main device with a plastic wrap around it.
 When we lift the phone, there are some documentations, a charger brick, a SIM tray ejection tool, and a USB A to USB C connector.
 Oh, wait!
 Where are the earphones?
 There isn’t any!
 Unfortunate Lenovo.
 Strike One!